Resources - In progress

 The information provided on this website is not to replace your healthcare needs.
 Please seek care of healthcare professionals: midwives, nurses, doulas, nurse practitioners, and other medical providers.
 Lucinda's House was not created to make healthcare decisions for you.
 Our goal is to offer guidance and support to empower you to make informed decisions about your care.

 Having the right team of healthcare providers is an essential part of receiving the care that you need, so it is important that you have a good relationship with healthcare providers.
-This relationship needs to be be build on trust and respect.
+This relationship needs to be built on trust and respect.
 They need to understand your needs and provide nonjudgmental support throughout your pregnancy.
 If you do not feel comfortable with your provider, you have the right to change providers.
 Any interaction with healthcare professionals during prenatal visits, you should leave feeling listened to, safe, cared for, and that all your questions and concerns have been addressed.
 If you feel uneasy or uncomfortable, seek guidance from someone that you trust.

 Midwives